melroy89/RamBam/README.md

 ## Download

-I didn't create a release yet (it's still in development), but if you are using Linux you can just download the job artifact from [the build job](https://gitlab.melroy.org/melroy/rambam/-/pipelines/latest) (`rambam` binary)
+I didn't create a release yet (it's still in development), but if you are using Linux you can just download the job artifact from [the "build" job -> artifacts -> Browse](https://gitlab.melroy.org/melroy/rambam/-/pipelines/latest) (`rambam` binary).

 ## Developers